Three formulas for CSM classes of open quiver loci: Computing CSM classes of open quiver loci

-\end{corollary} This sum has the same number of terms as the sum in Theorem \ref{thm:newpd}, but it is of interest that CGPDs are simpler diagrams than pipe dreams; they look very similar to lacing diagrams, and can be enumerated directly from a lacing diagram without computing the corresponding Zelevinsky permutation. \begin{example} Let $V=(\C^2,\C^2,\C^1)$ and $\mathbf{r}= $, so $L=$ ~.
+\end{corollary} There are the same number of terms in this sum as the sum in Theorem \ref{thm:newpd}, but it is of interest that CGPDs are simpler diagrams than pipe dreams; they look very similar to lacing diagrams, and can be enumerated directly from a lacing diagram without computing the corresponding Zelevinsky permutation. \begin{example} Let $V=(\C^2,\C^2,\C^1)$ and $\mathbf{r}= $, so $\mathbf{s}= $ and $L=$ ~.
 We have

 while

 Both Theorem \ref{thm:newpd} and Corollary \ref{cor:cgpd} give